Skip to main content

 How do I apply for a solar panel grant?

-For the Warm Homes: Local Grant, contact your local council's energy team or use our eligibility checker.
-For ECO4, contact your energy supplier or an ECO-accredited installer.
-Both require a home assessment before installation.
+For the Warm Homes: Local Grant, contact your local council's energy team or use the WarmHomeUK eligibility checker to find out if you qualify.
+For ECO4, contact your energy supplier directly or check with an ECO-accredited installer.
+Both schemes require a home assessment before installation.

 Important: WarmHomeUK is an independent service and is not affiliated with or endorsed by the UK Government, the Department for Energy Security and Net Zero, or Ofgem.
 Eligibility results are indicative and subject to official assessment.
 This content does not constitute financial or legal advice.